Your Guide to Selecting Office Space in the Central 128 Market

 Average Rental Rate

-In Central 128, office rental rates can be expected to range from high $20’s up to high $40’s per square foot depending on the building class and amenities provided.
+Office rental rates can be expected to range from high $20’s up to high $40’s per square foot depending on the building class and amenities provided.
+For example, if you’re looking at Office Space Rental Charlotte NC compared to office rental in New York, the prices will be different.
 In Wellesley, office rates can be as high as $50/sf at Sun Life Executive Park due to its world class amenities and immediate access to Route 128.

 Average Square Footage